rmdth/auto-claim-mudae-self-bot/README.md

 - Tests.
 - Maybe Inherit from the discord.TextChannel or the actual Abstract Class to Channel, so when it takes a channel as a parameter it can be a channel object you don't have to provide prefix, minute_reset and those stuff.
 - Make Kakera claims the same as rolls, so it can sort them.
-- After claiming something check if theres more actual wishes to claim with rt.

 ## Known Issues